Begin Hacking Your Way to a Solid Daily Meditation Practice

 Keep a notepad and pen or pencil In the area you’ve designated as your meditation space.
 On the pad, make a note of the technique you’re using, followed by “30 DAY SADHANA BEGINNING x/x/xxxx.
 Don’t add an end date.

-Next day, same thing, but write “Day 2” and make a checkmark, and so on all the way to 30 days.
+The next day, the same thing, but write “Day 2” and make a checkmark, and so on all the way to 30 days.
 Easy peasy, right?

 Oops — You Missed A Day